marksteele/drop-bucket/README.md

 It'd be nice to get the bucket policy which prevents unencrypted uploads working, but it's probably a shortcoming of the Amplify library.

+Also if I could get the Amplify library to properly list items in S3, I could potentially remove the API Gateway/Lambda endpoint for file listing.